 Resistance is the opposition offered to the flow of current through the device.
 Hence, diode resistance can be defined as the effective opposition offered by the diode to the flow of current through it.
 Ideally speaking, a diode is expected to offer zero resistance when forward biased and infinite resistance when reverse biased.
-However no device can ever be ideal.
-Thus, practically speaking, every diode is seen to offer a small resistance when forward biased and a very large resistance when reverse biased.
-This means that one can characterize the given diode in terms of its forward and reverse resistances.
+However, no device can ever be ideal.
+Thus, practically speaking, every diode is seen to offer a small resistance when forward biased, and a considerable resistance when reverse biased.
+One can characterise the given diode regarding its forward and reverse resistances.

-Even after forward biasing, the diode will not conduct until a minimum threshold voltage level is reached.
+Even after forward biasing, the diode will not conduct until it reaches a minimum threshold voltage level.
 After the applied voltage

 exceeds this threshold level, the diode starts to conduct.
-The resistance offered by the diode under this condition is referred to as forward resistance of the diode.
+We refer the resistance, offered by the diode under this condition as the forward resistance of the diode.
 That is, the forward resistance is nothing but the resistance offered by the diode when the diode is working in its forward biased condition.

 Forward resistance is classified into two types viz., static or dynamic depending on whether the current flowing through the device is DC (Direct Current) or AC (Alternating Current), respectively.